 However, when traveling internationally I tend to get more from them.
 This is especially the case on some of our round the world trips where arrival lounges can be a lifesaver with early or odd-time arrivals.

-Even though some of the domestic lounges or a bit underwhelming they still are better than waiting out by the gate vast majority of the time.
+Even though some of the domestic lounges are a bit underwhelming they still are better than waiting out by the gate the vast majority of the time.
 (Sometimes the lounges are ridiculously crowded and I prefer to just wait outside by the gate.)

 Is the Citi Prestige worth it?